Getting started with Terraform

 }

-is just a convention.
+The name main is just a convention.
 You can use any name you like.

 Terraform language has two main types of syntax.